CDCgov/NEDSS-Custom-Library-Example/README.md

 ### Report Library

 Where the actual data lookup and handling logic of the report lives.
-In NBS 7 the report libraries are Python files which adhere to a prescribed shape in order to be used in NBS via the `report-execution` app.
+In NBS 7 the report libraries are Python files which adhere to a prescribed shape in order to be used in NBS via the Report Execution app.

 A report library can either be: